Sassy & Charming Los Angeles Apartment Redesign

 Using a recessed lighting screw in conversion kit, the shade from an IKEA pendant, and a can of copper spray paint, we were able to create a very chic lighting presentation without breaking the walls or the bank!

-This upgrade is not affordable but reversible, yet it turned put to be one of the best things we could've done for the apartment!
+This upgrade was affordable & reversible, and it turned out to be one of the best things we could've done for the apartment!

 Additional touches came through in a small bar cart with casters for easy mobility (translation: libations in the living room!) and a very real looking but very faux fig tree in a small white ceramic planter.
 And we can't forget the tablescaping!